 - Performers will respect the authority of Idea Exchange and the decisions made by this organization.

 Performers must complete the following submission form including electronic music files by Friday, January 13, 2017.

 Taco Stand Project - An experiment in sharing

 In Mexico, a taco stand is a temporary venue and a gathering hub, serving low cost food to any given neighbourhood and offering social interaction.
 The majority of taco stands in Mexico remain unregulated, meaning they pop up as necessary and remain outside the framework of regulated restaurant culture.
-They arrive from necessity, of making a buck in impoverished places.
+They arrive from necessity of making a buck in impoverished places.
 They show up temporarily at festivals and community hot spots.
 They care for the locals and offer a quick bite for cheap.

-Borrowing from this culture of unregulated economy, Taco Stand Project explores what opportunities reside in our community for empowering people to share their skills, trade tasks or things, or teach an original solution to a common problem.
+Borrowing from this culture of unregulated economy, the Taco Stand Project explores what opportunities reside in our community for empowering people to share their skills, trade tasks or things, or teach an original solution to a common problem.

-Taco Stand Project is our first attempt and needs you because a community is built by all of us.
+The Taco Stand Project is our first attempt and needs you because a community is built by all of us.

 Intrigued?
 Excited?
 Get involved!

 There are two ways to participate in Taco Stand Project: